edgedb/easy-edgedb/chapter17/index.md

 The [documentation on aliases](https://www.edgedb.com/docs/cheatsheet/aliases/) mentions that they let you use "the full power of EdgeQL (expressions, aggregate functions, backwards link navigation) from GraphQL", so keep aliases in mind if you use GraphQL a lot.

-== Creating new names for types in a query (local expression aliases) ==
+## Creating new names for types in a query (local expression aliases)

 It's somewhat interesting that our alias is just declared using a `:=` when we wrote `alias CrewmanInBulgaria := Crewman`.
 Would it be possible to do something similar inside a query?
-The answer is sort of: we can use `WITH` and then give a new name for an existing type, though we can't add new properties and links.
+The answer is sort yes: we can use `WITH` and then give a new name for an existing type.
 Take a simple query like this that shows Count Dracula and the names of his slaves:

 ```
 SELECT Vampire {